mother-of-all-self-hosting/ansible-role-matterbridge/README.md

 Check [defaults/main.yml](defaults/main.yml) for the full list of supported options.

 For an Ansible playbook which integrates this role and makes it easier to use, see the [mash-playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).

+💡 See this [document](docs/configuring-matterbridge.md) for details about setting up the service with this role.

 ## Development